ppseprus/endpoint-validator/README.md

 - _slack.js_: is a simple Slack Bot that sends messages to a given webhook if the URL responds with a bad HTTP status code or if the response data structure does not match a given schema

 ## Usage
-After adding the URLs to the _endpoints.js_ file with the proper schema, just do one of the following
+After adding the URLs with their proper schema to the _endpoints.js_ file, just run the following

     npm run start